Not only will you discover the best hostels, but also the best party hostel in London.

 - Events hall available to accommodate 300 people (great for groups)

-A basic continental breakfast is included (toasts, cereals, apples, jam, butter, cold and hot drinks).
+A basic continental free breakfast is included (toasts, cereals, apples, jam, butter, cold and hot drinks).
+When we stayed here, they even had croissant for breakfast!

 The social areas are spacious and bright.
 The common room or chill out area in the garde for relaxing, reading and catching up with the news and other programmes on the TV.
 Settee”s and chairs scattered around are a great comfort when coming in after a long day at work or site seeing.

 At the bar, you will get the feeling of a huge hostel with international vibes.

 There is also a garden, with some tables and benches.
 Perfect to socialize on those summer evenings, and play a few games with the ids.
 Again, this is a very family-friendly hostel in London.

 Grab some food and a drink at the bar after a long day, and enjoy a live event in the garden.